 - The open should be a test of your current overall health and mindset.
 What have you done the past year to improve your health?
 What can you work on this year?

 - Think of the progress you have made in the gym this past year or since you started.
 Keep this progress as your primary focus.
 None of us improve in all areas every year.
 Focus on the improvement, make note of the weak areas.

 - Take a moment to notice someone else’s progress.
 Not how they are doing compared to you, but how they are doing compared to themselves.
 Celebrate success with them.
 If they need support, give it.
+This is community.